Knowledge · DACH industrials

 • Vienna and Austrian Mittelstand.
 CEE-bridging industrials, voestalpine, AT&S, Andritz, BMW Steyr, Rosenbauer, Plansee.
 Strong CEE-into-US potential, frequent under-resourcing of US procurement substrate.

 • Zürich and Swiss precision.
 Sulzer, Georg Fischer, ABB Switzerland, Schindler, Bobst, Roche-adjacent, Novartis-adjacent.
-Swiss precision register reads with slightly more pricing tolerance to US procurement, slightly less category-naming friction.
+Swiss precision register judges with slightly more pricing tolerance to US procurement, slightly less category-naming friction.

-Diagnose, correct the reading order, rebuild the materials.
+Evaluate, correct the evaluation order, rebuild the materials.

 Stage two: correct the signal.
-Outcome-led claim, named US peer comparison, US risk architecture, US category in US procurement vocabulary.
+Outcome-led claim, named US peer comparison, US risk answers, US category in US procurement vocabulary.
 European certifications move to supporting context.
 Multi-generational ownership moves to about page.
-Engineer-led principal page expanded with US commercial counterpart.
+Engineer-led owner page expanded with US commercial counterpart.

 Stage three: rebuild the materials.
 Capability statement in US format, response templates by architecture, US-facing site, US bios, US references, US case studies.
 PPAP submission templates for OEM-targeted firms.
 GPO templates for medtech-targeted firms.

-This work runs inside a Market Entry Sprint (six to ten weeks, one US category and one architecture target), a Cross-Border Build (three to six months, multi-architecture rebuild), or a Group Partnership (monthly retainer, twelve-month minimum).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one architecture target), a Cross-Border Marketing Build (three to six months, multi-architecture rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum).
+Pricing is discussed after GMA sees the company, market, and work needed.

 VD